6 Reasons Why Florists Need Insurance to Cover Their Businesses

 One type of shop damage that you might not think of when owning a florist business is data compromises.
 Even small businesses rely on computer systems to function.
 Think about how much information is stored within your system.

-You have your own information and your employees' information as well as your clients' information.
-If a data breach happens, you'll need insurance to protect you.
-Unfortunately, many hackers are targeting small businesses, so it's essential that you look into data compromise coverage.
+You could have your own information and your employees' information as well as your clients' information.
+If a data breach happens, insurance could help protect you.
+Unfortunately, many hackers are targeting small businesses, so it might be essential that you look into data compromise coverage.

-This ensures your protection if data is lost.
+This helps to ensure your protection if data is lost or stolen.

 6. A Client Is Unhappy

 You work hard each and every day to provide your clients and customers with the best service possible.
 Unfortunately, you can't please everyone and there might be a time when a client is unhappy with your services or products.

 Some things are out of your control, such as not having a certain type of flower in stock for a client's event.
 When this situation happens, or something similar, your client might try to sue you.
 If a client sues you and you go to court, you'll want to have professional liability insurance.

 This type of insurance could help keep you from piling up legal fees throughout the court process.